-McCinlay Architecture Architects lagether with Must Surviva Person have been appointed by Mr & Mis Carnobell for assist them with the design and procurement of a single storey.
-3 bedroom detached farmhouse at Netherton Form, Dahympie.
+Accinito Architecture Architects logether with Mean Year Pareners have been acconned by Mr & Mrs Canabell to assid them with the design and procurement of a single storey.
+3 bedroom detached farmhouse at Netherton Farm.
+Datymple.

-This design and access statement introduces the proposals and describes the site approach.
-Client's brief analysis and isosulant design strategy, supporting the design of this project from concept to scheme design.
+This design and access statement introduces the proposals and describes the site appraids.
+Client's brief analysis and resultant design attrategy supporting the design of this project from concept to scheme design.

-Accompanying the text are a combination of photos and diagrams illustrating the various challenges arising and responses thereof, taken during the design process.
+Accompanying the text are a combination of photos and diagrams illustrating the various challenges artising and responses thereof, taken during the design process.

-The structure and content of this document closely follows the best practice document "Design and Access Statements: How to write, read and use therm' promoted by the Commission for Architecture in the Sulf Environment (CASE).
+The structure and content of this document closely follow: The structure and content of this document closely follow: the best practice document "Design and Access Statements: How to write, read and use them" promoted by the Commission for Architecture in the Built Environment (CABE).